M4cs/BabySploit/README.md

 git clone git://github.com/M4cs/BabySploit ~/BabySploit
 ```

-After cloning the installation you must install some pre-requisites.
-If you are on Kali you should already have all of these installed but it doesn't hurt to do so anyways just in case.
+After cloning the installation you must install some pre-requisites. **If you are on Kali you should already have all of these installed but it doesn't hurt to do so anyways just in case**.
 Do so by running the following:
 ```
 sudo apt-get update
 sudo apt-get install exploitdb netcat nmap php7.0 perl -y